eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-customer.md

 ### Check wallet for certificates

-This test ensures that the customer has the necessary credentials in his wallet.
+This test ensures that the customer has the necessary credentials in its wallet.

 ```cucumber
 Feature: Customer: Prepare yourself